-Getting a new job can make it harder to find a mortgage since the lack of a stable income from your current employer makes the application a higher risk.
+Applying for mortgage with new job can make it harder since the lack of a stable income from your current employer makes the application a higher risk.

 Generally, a role is more vulnerable to dismissal or redundancy during the initial employment period.

 Whole of market brokers

 Mortgage that suits you